erikng/Agile-Brewing-Issues/index.md

 Agile Brewing is an iOS, iPadOS and Mac Catalyst application for recording and hopefully improving your espresso shots.

 Written in Swift 5.7 and SwiftUI 4, this project has a minimum OS requirement of the following:
-- iOS 16
+- iOS/iPadOS 15.4
-- iPadOS 16
+- macOS Monterey 12.4

-- macOS Ventura
+To utilize all of the features available, please use iOS/iPadOS 16 or higher and macOS Venture 13.0 or higher.

 ## Getting Support
 Please go to the [GitHub Issues](https://github.com/erikng/Agile-Brewing-Issues/issues) page to submit any potential issues you are experiencing.